gvx/sigmund/README.md

 Sigmund
 =======

-A JSON library written in ANSI C
+A JSON parser library written in ANSI C

 License
 -------